derecost/LOGAN/inst/style.md

 4. Only change the package version on `master`.
 However, changing build version numbers in other branches is useful and allowed to make sure that what you are seeing relates to the latest build.
 Use it as a last resource, and consider simply discarding the change to the package version before merging back to `master`.
 5. Keep your local clone up-to-date as often as possible by pulling from `origin`.

+# General guidelines

+- Credit attribution will be given according to `?utils::person`.

 # References
 - Google's R Style Guide: https://google.github.io/styleguide/Rguide.xml
 - R Style.
 An Rchaeological Commentary: https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf